The Best Children's Playgrounds on Long Island

 There are three sections to this park; a big-kid area, a little-kid area, and a splash pad.
 The big-kid section has bridges, slides, a rock-climbing wall, and more.
 Unique to this park is a giant, roped, web structure for climbing.
 The small section is perfect for toddlers and preschoolers.
 It features tunnels, small slides, and dinosaurs to climb on.
 The splash pad has water shooting up from sprinklers in the ground and sprinkler rings to run through.

-Enjoy two mini-golf courses at the playground at Eisenhower Park.
+Enjoy two mini-golf courses at Eisenhower Park's playground.
 Photo by Jaime Sumersille

 4. Eisenhower Park – East Meadow